 Getting a mortgage to buy a home is a complex financial process that is highly regulated to protect consumers.
-Homebuyers, then, might have a sense of confusion about the process and what to expect.
+Homebuyers, then, might be confused about the process and what to expect.

 If you are considering buying a home with a mortgage, you first want to be pre-qualified for a mortgage.
 Then, as you search for a home, you want to work with your mortgage broker to be pre-approved.
-Through this process, your questions will be answered and you will learn a great deal about mortgages.
+Through this process, your questions will be answered, and you will learn much about mortgages.

 What Is a Mortgage Pre-Qualification?